travis-ci/docs-travis-ci-com/docs/user/deployment/cloudfiles.md

       container: "CLOUDFILES CONTAINER NAME"
       skip_cleanup: true

-### Deploy to Multiple Buckets:
+### Deploy to Multiple Containers:

-If you want to upload to multiple buckets, you can do this:
+If you want to upload to multiple containers, you can do this:

     deploy:
       - provider: cloudfiles
         username: "RACKSPACE USERNAME"
         api-key: "RACKSPACE API KEY"